Here I Am (Come and Take Me)

 "Here I Am (Come and Take Me)" is a 1973 song by Al Green, the second single released from his album Call Me.
 The song reached number 10 on the Billboard Hot 100 and number two on the Hot Soul Singles chart.
 It was certified as a gold record by the Recording Industry Association of America.
+A 1990 cover, by British reggae-pop band UB40, reached number seven on the Billboard Hot 100.